 The Rambler and Henry J got off to a good start.
 Between April 1950 and the end of the 1951 model year, they sold more than 150,000 units, a little under 3% of the domestic market.
 By Big Three standards, that was very modest business, but it was enticing to the independents.
 By comparison, Hudson’s total 1951 sales were about 132,000.
 If compacts were a market segment that GM, Ford, and Chrysler chose to ignore, so much the better.

 It was during that first flush of success that A.E.
 Barit launched Hudson’s own compact, the Jet.
-It was a big investment — $12 million, representing all of the company’s 1948-49 profits — but it promised to take Hudson into a promising new market segment.
+It was a big investment — tooling costs eventually totaled $16 million, swallowing all of the company’s 1948-49 profits — but it promised to take Hudson into a promising new market segment.

 FRANK SPRING AT HUDSON

 The Hudson Jet, like all Hudsons of its era, was designed under the auspices of styling director Frank Spring.
 Spring, who had joined Hudson in the early thirties, was the scion of a wealthy California family.
 Educated in Europe, he earned his degree in aeronautical engineering from the École Polytechnique.
 He enlisted in the U.S. Army Signal Corps during World War I, cultivating a life-long love of both motorcycles and airplanes.
 After the war, he became an automotive engineer, joining the Walter M. Murphy Company in the early twenties and becoming Hudson’s head of styling in 1931.

 Spring was a colorful and unusual character.
 Although he cultivated the image of a dashing millionaire sportsman, he was as fascinated with Eastern philosophies as he was with machinery and sports cars; he and his wife even practiced yoga, then still little-known in the West.
 Spring’s crowning eccentricity was sometimes riding to work on a big BSA motorcycle, silk scarf trailing rakishly behind him.